 An element of our business strategy is to make selected acquisitions.
-For example, we completed the acquisition of Tahoe on February 22, 2019, and spent significant time and effort on integrating the Tahoe operations and workforce during the remainder of 2019 and into 2020.
+For example, in November 2022, Pan American, Agnico Eagle and Yamana entered into the Arrangement Agreement in connection with the proposed Arrangement pursuant to which Pan American will acquire all of the issued and outstanding Yamana Shares following the sale by Yamana of its Canadian assets, including certain subsidiaries and partnerships which hold Yamana's interests in the Canadian Malartic mine to Agnico Eagle.
+The Arrangement is expected to close in the first guarter of 2023.
+Further, we completed the Tahoe Acquisition on February 22, 2019, and spent significant time and effort on integrating the Tahoe operations and workforce during the remainder of 2019 and into 2020.
 Over our history, we have also completed a number of other important acquisitions, including: the La Colorada mine in 1998; Corner Bay (the Alamo Dorado mine) in 2003; Argentum (the Morococha mine) in 2004; the remaining 50% interest in the Manantial Espejo project in 2006; an additional 40% interest in PASB in respect of the San Vicente mine in May 2007; Aquiline (the Navidad property) in 2010; Minefinders (the Dolores mine) in 2012; and in 2017, the Joaquin and COSE properties in Argentina.
 We expect to continue to evaluate acquisition opportunities on a regular basis and intend to pursue those opportunities that we believe are in our long-term best interests.
 The success of our acquisitions will depend upon a number of factors, including the adequacy, completeness, analysis and interpretation of information obtained during due diligence, our ability to effectively manage the integration and operations of entities once we complete an acquisition, and our ability, in some cases, to make improvements or advancements that we anticipated.
-The process of managing acquired businesses may involve unforeseen difficulties and risks, and may require a disproportionate amount of management resources and expenditures.
+The process of managing acquired businesses may involve unforeseen difficulties and risks and may require a disproportionate amount of management resources and expenditures.
 There can be no assurance that we will be able to successfully manage the integration and operations of businesses we acquire, or that the anticipated benefits of our acquisitions will be realized.

 In addition to acquisitions, we periodically enter into joint venture, option and similar arrangements which, among other things, also require an investment in time and capital, and are subject to risks associated with due diligence matters.
-We also occasionally make investments in other mining companies, such as our investments in Maverix and in New Pacific Metals Corp.
+We also occasionally make investments in other mining companies, such as our investments in New Pacific Metals Corp.
 Such arrangements may depend, in part, on other parties and may be speculative in nature.
 There is no guarantee that any of these arrangements will be successful or that we will recover any capital or other investments made in relation thereto.